 MGMT 7160 Strategic Leadership and Social Capital (3) - Prerequisite: MGMT 6030.
 Being a successful manager and leader in today’s economy requires not only technical competence, but also social competence.
 In academic terms, this means understanding the informal organization of a workplace.
 In more familiar terms, this is one’s social network at work.
 Not having a firm understanding of the informal organization around you can become detrimental to career success.
 This course aims to close that gap.
 Through careful discussion and observation of different networking structures in action, this course provides a stronger awareness of how you should position yourself and others around you to achieve different strategic outcomes.
 As a result, you will be in a better position to tackle a variety of strategic leadership challenges from implementing an organizational change to fine-tuning an already tight operation.

-MGMT 7250 Strategic Human Resource Management (3) - Prerequisite: MGMT 6030 or MGMT 3010 or equivalent.
-This course develops an understanding of how human resource management influences organizational success, how human resource strategy should align with the strategic goals of an organization, and the skills that general managers need in order to successfully manage human resources.
+MGMT 7250 Strategic Human Resource Management (3) - Prerequisite: MGMT 3010 or equivalent.
+This course develops an understanding of how human resource management influences organizational success, how human resource strategy should align with the strategic goals of an organization, and how general managers acquire the skills needed in order to successfully manage human resources.
 This course will draw on economics, psychology, sociology, and legal issues to inform students about recruiting, selecting, training, placing, compensating, and managing employees in order to develop and maintain a highly committed and high performing workforce.
 Students will engage in a variety of exercises and projects which require the application of course material.